perfectmak/libra-core/Readme.md

 # Libra Core

-Libra Core is a javascript library client that can be used to interact to the libra nodes.
+Libra Core [js] is a javascript library client that can be used to interact with libra nodes.

 > This is still under heavy development and testing, so not ready yet

+The end goal is to make it usable both in node and on browser clients too, but currently it is mostly compatible with node.

 ## Installation
 To install with npm run: